Let our expert team help you file a complaint against T-Mobile for free instead — and get compensated.

 (Words of advice: Some customers have reported hostile and aggressive responses from companies when they try bypass the customer support team.)

 When customer service can’t solve your problem, what’s the next way to try to contact T-Mobile?
+You can file a complaint against T-Mobile or start a legal process.

 Begin small claims court proceeding by contacting the T-Mobile legal department.